Climate Adaptation & Resilience

-In response to that need, we synthesized the array of online tools that smaller communities around the nation, and particularly in New England, may find to be helpful.
-These tools include guidelines, models and visualization tools, communication guidelines, financing adaption measures, and case studies.
+This guide synthesizes the array of accessible, relatively low-cost online tools that smaller communities around the nation, and particularly in New England, may find helpful to plan for climate adaptation and resilience.
+These tools include guidelines, models and visualization tools, communication guidelines, financing adaptation measures, and case studies.

 |Navigating the Federal Funding Landscape: A Guide for Communities.
 This guide was developed with small- and mid-sized villages, towns, cities, and tribes in mind to help these communities align priorities with available funding and serve as a jumping-off point for additional research, before investing time and energy into the application process.
 This guide provides a snapshot of more than 20 major federal funds that support local environmental and climate-related priorities.|

 Find these and other resources on the Resource page.